AY2324S2-CS2103T-F14-4/tp/docs/DeveloperGuide.md

 by partial words rather than full words, as it would increase user convenience.
 However, for the find by company feature, it works by matching full words rather than partial words.

-We created a CompanyContainsKeywordsPredicate that checks whether the contacts in Connectify have company attributes that match the keywords inputted.
-We create the CompanyContainsKeywordsPredicate object with the company keywords inputted in the FindCompanyCommandParser.
-Then, in the FindCompanyCommand, we update the filtered list with the given CompanyContainsKeywordsPredicate and check if the updated list is empty.
-If the updated list is empty.
-We will throw an error message to display to the user.
+Step 1.
+FindCompanyCommandParser object's `parse` function is called and creates a CompanyContainsKeywordsPredicate object, that checks whether the contacts in Connectify have company attributes that match the keywords inputted. <br>
+Step 2.
+FindCompanyCommand is created, with the corresponding CompanyContainsKeywordsPredicate object. <br>
+Step 3.
+FindCompanyCommand's `execute(model)` method is called and we update the filtered persons list by calling `model.updateFilteredPersonList(predicate)`, with the predicate being the CompanyContainsKeywordsPredicate.
+This is to get the contacts with the matching company attributes.<br>
+Step 4.
+Get the count of matching contacts by calling `model.getFilteredPersonList().size()`.<br>
+Step 5.
+Return the CommandResult with the corresponding number of matching contacts.

 The feature flow follows the following sequence diagram.